-Disney Rewards earned with the card can be put on a Disney gift card and used like cash to pay for Disney vacations or spent onboard or at the parks.
-The card also currently offers zero interest financing up to six months for Disney-related purchases.
+Disney Rewards earned with the card can be put on a Disney gift card and used like cash to pay for Disney vacations or spent on board or at the parks.
+The card also currently offers zero-interest financing for up to six months for Disney-related purchases.
 Disney fans love the card for these, and other Disney benefits it offers.

 Disney Gift Cards

 In addition to the Disney rewards card, “warehouse” stores like BJ’s, Costco or Sam’s Club in the U.S. sometimes offer discounted Disney gift cards.
 You might be able to get a $50 gift card for around $47-$48, or a $500 gift card for a similar discount.

 You can typically purchase enough of these cards to pay for your entire cruise fare, taking another 2-3% off the price.
 You can even buy extra cards to use for onboard charges to continue the savings.